LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

       }
     }

-Bindings chunks must return a table whose exported keys are non-keyword Lua identifiers.
-Exported values may be booleans, numbers, strings, tables, or functions.
-Like input variables, exported bindings are ordinary Lua globals; deck code can reassign exported names and can mutate exported tables.
+Initialization chunks must return a table whose exported keys are non-keyword ASCII Lua identifiers.
+Exported values may be booleans, numbers, strings, tables, or functions and retain their original Lua representation.
+An exported Lua integer, for example, is not converted through a C++ floating-point value.
+Export names may not collide with standard Lua globals or :code:`initialGlobals`.

 Klee evaluates the chunk in an isolated Lua environment.
-Preloaded Lua libraries and caller-provided input variables remain visible, but globals assigned by the chunk do not leak into the input deck unless they are returned in the export table.
+Preloaded Lua libraries and caller-provided initial globals remain visible, but global names assigned by the chunk do not leak into the input deck unless they are returned in the export table.
 Exported functions retain access to the chunk's private environment.
-This name isolation is not a security sandbox; applications should execute only trusted Lua bindings code.
+Exported globals are mutable: deck code can replace or delete them and can mutate exported tables.

+The environment isolation is shallow.
+Inherited objects such as :code:`math` and :code:`package` are shared, so mutating a member of an inherited table is visible to the deck.
+Initialization chunks and decks are trusted code: this mechanism is not a security sandbox, :code:`package` may load additional code, and Klee imposes no CPU, memory, or recursion limits.

 Use :code:`local` helper functions and constants for intermediate values so the global namespace contains only the Klee schema fields that Inlet should read.